-Drive very cautiously.
+1. Drive very cautiously

 We know it sounds obvious, but don’t most of us get a little lazy behind the wheel?
 The truth is that most accidents happen near one’s home or on the usual route the driver takes regularly.
 It’s during these drives that we are far less alert, believing that we’ve driven the route a million times and can relax.
 While it’s not a good idea to clutch the wheel and get anxious while driving, you’ll want to avoid an accident at all costs by staying mindful.
 Nothing adds points to your license – and dollars to your car insurance – like a collision.
 Also, if you have a good driver discount, you may lose it if the collision is your fault.
-Yes, one small fender bender can make a big impact on how much you pay for insurance every month.
+Yes, one small fender bender can make a big impact on how much you pay for auto insurance every month.

-Pay your insurance in full.
+2. Pay your auto insurance in full

 There are always charges tacked on when you pay in installments.
 If you can’t pay it all upfront, compare the cost of paying in installments versus putting a chunk of it on a zero or low-interest rate credit card.
 Also, some carriers will offer a lower fee if you use EFT automatic withdrawal of your remaining payments.

-Bundle, bundle, bundle.
+3. Bundle, bundle, bundle

 Just as you save by bundling your cable, Internet and phone, the more insurance products you buy from a company, the more they are willing to lower your rate.
 If you pay Homeowners Insurance, pay attention.
 You can bundle everything from Auto and Home Insurance to Life and Business Insurance.
 Or, you can bundle both your cars for a multi-car discount.
 Just speak with an Insurance Specialist (888) 772-4247 about all that you insure and they will be able to guide you in the right direction towards savings.

-Buy a less luxurious car.
+4. Buy a less luxurious car

-Safety features will save you cash.
+5. Safety features will save you cash

-Can your career lower your rate?
+6. Can your career lower your rate?

 Before you laugh, it’s best to check with an Insurance Specialist (888-772-4247).
 Certain professions, like teaching and engineering, receive substantial discounts.
 Professional groups and alumni associations, bar associations and the like are often qualifications for a group discount from your insurance company too.
 Having a trustworthy agent who scours your profile for discounts really does help!

-Put fewer miles on your car.
+7. Put fewer miles on your car

-Good grades mean savings.
+8. Good grades mean savings

 If you’re a student, your good grades make you eligible for a discount.
-This is usually a nice break for newer drivers who have the highest insurance rates out of anyone on the road.
+This is usually a nice break for newer drivers who have the highest auto insurance rates out of anyone on the road.
 Extra good news: both high school and college students are eligible for Good Student Discounts.
 With Mercury Insurance, for instance, a 3.0 GPA or higher earns you pretty nice savings!

-Adjust your deductible.
+9. Adjust your deductible

 The easiest way to lower your monthly payments is to increase your deductible.

-The deductible is what you are required to pay before your insurance covers losses.
+The deductible is what you’re required to pay before your car insurance covers losses.
 So, if you elect a $1,000 deductible, you have to pay $1,000 towards damages before coverage kicks in.
 Some people elect an even higher deductible than $1,000, not a wise move to make if there’s a chance that you won’t have that money if you get into an accident.

-Keep your car safe.
+10. Keep your car safe

 If the area in which you live is rated as a high-crime area, the chances of your car being stolen/vandalized rises right along with your Comprehensive Insurance rate.
 But, without Comprehensive Insurance, your Liability Insurance alone won’t cover theft and vandalism.
 If you choose not to buy Comprehensive Insurance, the only other way to get compensation for a stolen car is to find the thief and recoup the cost/the car.
 The wisest option: Investigate theft deterrent systems.
 Some of them qualify you for discounts on your rate.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.